 Early Life

-Shin Chang-jae was born in Seoul on October 31, 1953.
-He is the eldest son of Shin Yong-ho, the founder of Kyobo Life Insurance.
-Shin attended Gyeonggi High School and later graduated from Seoul National University's College of Medicine with a doctorate.
-He then became an obstetrician and worked as a professor at Seoul National University Hospital for 17 years.
+Shin Chang-jae was born in October 31, 1953.
+He is the son of Shin Yong-ho, who founded Kyobo Life Insurance Company in 1958.
+He attended Seoul Jungang Middle School and Gyeonggi High School before graduating from Seoul National University College of Medicine with a doctorate.
+Prior to his business career, he was trained as an infertility doctor and served as a professor at the Seoul National University Medical School.

 Rise to Success